elucian/bee/draft/concurrent.md

 For improving performance Be is implementing 3 design patterns:

-* Multi-thread routine
-* Generators
+* Multi-threading
 * Coroutines

-## Multi-thread run
+## Multi-threading

 One or more routines can be run in parallel using "begin" instead of "apply".

 keyword | description
 --------|----------------------------------------------------------------------
-begin   | call a rule asynchronously and create new thread rest    | temporary suspend main thread and wait for all threads to synchronize wait    | suspend a thread for specific number of seconds yield   | interrupting current thread and give priority to other thread
+begin   | call a rule asynchronously and create a new thread rest    | temporary suspend main thread and wait for all threads to synchronize wait    | suspend a thread for specific number of seconds yield   | interrupting current thread and give priority to other thread